 In 2010, Drew launched an innovative academic model known as STEAM (Science, Technology, Engineering, Arts and Mathematics); this forward-thinking curriculum coupled with Project-Based Learning, with its strong focus on literacy, creativity and innovation, prepares Drew students to compete with top students locally, regionally and nationally.

 Drew has a proven track record of academic success among students.
-Nearly 100% of the students in Drew Charter School’s first four senior classes graduated and were accepted to college.
+Of their first six senior graduating classes, nearly 100 percent graduated and were prepared for post-secondary college and career opportunities.
 When the school opened in 2000, Drew ranked last in the Atlanta Public Schools.
 Now, Drew students continue to perform at the highest levels across all subjects and grades.
 It continues to be recognized by the Georgia Department of Education and Atlanta Public Schools for its innovative and successful academic model and has been recognized several times as a Reward School for Highest Achievement, among the top 5 percent of the State’s Title I schools.
-Drew Charter was recognized as the 2020 Georgia Charter School of the Year.

 Grove Park Foundation